Sunaina2005/Sunaina2005/README.md

 ---
 ## 💼 Professional Experience

-### Working Student – DevOps | Tivian XI GmbH
+### Working Student – DevOps (Cloud & IT Operations)  | Tivian XI GmbH
 📍 Cologne, Germany (Remote)
 📅 **Aug 2023 – Aug 2024**

-- Developed and maintained **15+ interactive dashboards** in Power BI and Grafana, transforming complex operational data into actionable insights for leadership.
+- Designed and optimised ETL/ELT pipelines connecting Prometheus, Loki, and Thanos, **improving reporting accuracy by 30% and reducing data lag across production monitoring systems**.
-- Built and optimized **ETL pipelines** connecting Prometheus, Loki, and Thanos datasets, improving reporting accuracy by **30%**.
+- Maintained **15+ production monitoring dashboards in Grafana**, supporting SLA compliance and uptime tracking for cloud infrastructure and services..
-- Analyzed system performance metrics using SQL and time-series data to forecast capacity and guide infrastructure decisions.
+- Built SQL-based anomaly detection on production time-series metrics, flagging infrastructure anomalies before escalation and reducing unplanned incidents — shifting team operations from reactive to proactive.
-- Collaborated with BI, QA, and Operations teams to define and track KPIs, improving SLA compliance and executive reporting quality.
+- Automated alerting and notification workflows in Prometheus and Grafana, reducing manual monitoring overhead for the Cloud & IT Operations team.
-- Delivered weekly reports with analytical recommendations that drove data-informed decisions and proactive issue resolution.
+- Collaborated with DevOps, QA, and Development teams to align on monitoring requirements and implement infrastructure observability improvements across production systems.

 ---